 We look forward to seeing your work and are excited to have you as a part of the Grand Haven Musical Fountain!
 The work you will do will impact thousands of people who come to enjoy the fountain.
 If you have any questions, please email us at email@example.com.

-*Note: You will get a warning in your browser.
+*Use Notes: You may get a warning in your browser.
 We promise the file is fine to download!